Cram\'{e}r-type moderate deviations for Studentized two-sample $U$-statistics with applications: Acknowledgements

 \section{Acknowledgements}

-The authors would like to thank Professor Peter Hall and Professor Aurore Delaigle for helpful discussions and encouragement.
-The authors sincerely thank the Editor, Professor Runze Li, an Associate Editor and three referees for their very constructive suggestions and comments that led to substantial improvement of the paper.
+The authors would like to thank Peter Hall and Aurore Delaigle for helpful discussions and encouragement.
+The authors sincerely thank the Editor, Associate Editor and three referees for their very constructive suggestions and comments that led to substantial improvement of the paper.